Changes to citizenship rules 2009 to 2015

 These rules didn’t take Canadian citizenship away from anyone who was a Canadian citizen before the rules came into effect.

-Canadian citizenship by birth outside Canada to a parent who is a Canadian citizen (citizenship by descent) is now limited to the first generation born outside Canada.
+Canadian citizenship by birth outside Canada to a parent who was a Canadian citizen (citizenship by descent) was limited to the first generation born outside Canada.

-This means that if you weren’t already a Canadian citizen by April 17, 2009, and were born outside Canada to a Canadian parent, you aren’t Canadian if your Canadian parent was:
+This meant that if you weren’t already a Canadian citizen by April 17, 2009, and were born outside Canada to a Canadian parent, you weren’t Canadian if your Canadian parent was

 • also born outside Canada to a Canadian parent

-• this would make you the second or subsequent generation born outside Canada
+• This made you the second or subsequent generation born outside Canada.

 • granted Canadian citizenship under section 5.1, the adoption provisions of the Citizenship Act

-• this would make you the second generation born outside Canada
+• This made you the second generation born outside Canada.

-However, you may be an exception to the first generation limit if your Canadian parent or grandparent was employed in certain situations.
+However, you may have been an exception to the first generation limit if your Canadian parent or grandparent was employed in certain situations.

-If you were born outside Canada in the second or later generation, the first generation limit to citizenship doesn’t apply to you if:
+Under the 2009 rules, if you were born outside Canada in the second or later generation, the first-generation limit to citizenship didn’t apply to you if

-• at the time of your birth, your Canadian parent was employed outside Canada, other than as a locally engaged person (a crown servant):
+• at the time of your birth, your Canadian parent was employed outside Canada, other than as a locally engaged person (a Crown servant), with

-• with the public service of a province or territory
+• the public service of a province or territory

-• at the time of your Canadian parent’s birth or adoption, your Canadian grandparent was employed outside Canada, other than as a locally engaged person (a crown servant):
+• at the time of your Canadian parent’s birth or adoption, your Canadian grandparent was employed outside Canada, other than as a locally engaged person (a Crown servant), with

-• with the public service of a province or territory
+• the public service of a province or territory

-The rules may also affect children adopted by Canadian parents outside Canada, depending on how your child got, or will get, citizenship.
+The rules may have also affected children adopted by Canadian parents outside Canada, depending on how your child got citizenship.

-If you were born to a Canadian parent and aren’t eligible for citizenship by descent due to the first generation limit, you may:
+If you were born to a Canadian parent and weren’t eligible for citizenship by descent due to the first-generation limit, you could have

-• apply for and get permanent resident status
+• applied for and got permanent resident status

-• submit an application for a grant of citizenship under section 5 of the Citizenship Act
+• submitted an application for a grant of citizenship under section 5 of the Citizenship Act

 Page details